department-of-veterans-affairs/va.gov-team/products/office-administration/vba/sco-migration/research/discussion-guide-prototype-testing.md

 Let’s say your colleague mentioned they were going to attend an upcoming webinar on the Nourse STEM Scholarship later this month.
 You have a lot of questions about that scholarship.
 How would you go about finding information on that webinar?

 Observe…
--	How do they get back to the School Resources page when they’re done with the task?
+* How do they get back to the School Resources page when they’re done with the task?
+* What’s their reaction to SCO sub-content?
+* How do they return to SCO Page?

 ### Follow up questions